 This poem began life posing a simple question to my parents (deceased).
 It is rooted in the reply I received; a celebration of Earth, as the origin of life.
-Mum particularly, was a keen supporter of Friends of the Earth, (hence the suggested donation).
+Mum particularly, was a keen supporter of Friends of the Earth, (hence the donation of proceeds from the sale of this pamphlet).